Your first steps into statistics

 - Instructors: Miranda Janssen and Sil Aarts

-- Only intended for PhD students who are unable to visit Maastricht for the face-to-face version of this course
+- Only intended for PhD students who are unable to visit Maastricht for the face-to-face version of this course, so for external PhD's

 - Number of participants: 16 (8 per group)